 Whether a bot or human commencing a conversation, having an auto-tagging feature can help streamline operations and save the customer valuable time.
 This can be done by pairing your chat feature with a customer experience management solution.

-For instance, with the Loop Experience Platform, conversations can be tagged by keyword and phrase.
+For instance, with the Loop Messaging, conversations can be tagged by keyword and phrase.
 This ensures all conversations are routed to the correct team member or department for viewing and responding.
 In doing this, the team member can be better equipped to answer the question and the inquirer can obtain a more tailored response.

 Provide an Estimated Wait Time Between Handoff